 The ethnic divide presented a convenient target of competitive frustration manifested in 1885 at the Chinese Hanging Site outside of Pierce.

-A narrow path leading into the shadowy woods from the pullout wasn’t obviously significant, wasn’t obviously the last earthly sight for five men.
+A narrow path leading into shadowy woods from the highway pullout isn’t obviously significant, isn’t obviously the last earthly sight for five men.

 Dead men in a forest

-To paraphrase the interpretive marker placed there by Eagle Scouts,¹ the Chinese merchant Hung Yuen was setting off fireworks along the Pierce Main Street one stormy summer night in 1885 while noted pioneer David M. Fraser slept in the back of his General Store.
+An interpretive marker placed by Eagle Scouts¹ explains that Chinese merchant Hung Yuen was setting off fireworks along the Pierce Main Street one stormy summer night in 1885 while noted pioneer David M. Fraser slept in the back of his General Store.
 The next morning when Fraser was found brutally hacked and shot to death (unheard amidst the fireworks), suspicion fell on Yeun and four others who were thought to have reason to want Fraser dead.

 A Chinese interpreter, Lum Sears, was disguised as a drunk and placed in the cell with the Chinese suspects.
-Sears later indicated who was guilty based on overheard conversations¹ and the accused were loaded on a wagon destined for trial in Murray, Idaho.
-Just three miles into the journey, however, they were met by vigilantes and hung from a pole slung between black pines.
+Those Sears identified, based on overheard conversations,¹ were loaded on a wagon destined for trial in Murray, Idaho.
+Just three miles into the journey, however, they were intercepted by vigilantes and the hung forthwith from a pole slung between these black pines.